-Even mortgages sold on the secondary market, like those offered by Freddie Mac and Fannie Mae, require a separate flood insurance policy for homes in flood zones.
+Even secondary market mortgages, including those by Freddie Mac and Fannie Mae, require separate flood insurance for homes in flood zones.

-Do I Really Need Flood Insurance if My Home is Not in a Flood Zone?
+Do I Really Need Flood Insurance if My Home Isn’t in a Flood Zone?

 The High Cost of Flooding